JoanaS2/Sea-Essence/README.md

 * Allows users to make inquiries or any questions they may have regarding holiday destinations.
 * A sunset background image is used fixed which blends in very well with the website.
-* The form contains fields for the user's name, address and text area field and button to submit the form.
+* The form contains fields for the user's name, address, text area field and button to submit the form.
 * A telephone number field is also included which is not a required input so is the choice of the user whether they would like to be contacted by telephone.
 They will be shown if a certain area is missing information.

  ![Contact](documentation/contact.png)